Dragon Ball (TV series): Content edits

-The US version of Dragon Ball was aired on Cartoon Network with numerous digital cosmetic changes, which were done to remove nudity and blood, and dialogue edits, such as when Puar says why Oolong was expelled from shapeshifting school, instead of saying that he stole the teacher's panties, it was changed to him stealing the teacher's papers.
+The US version of Dragon Ball aired on Cartoon Network with numerous digital cosmetic and dialogue changes, which were done to remove sexually suggestive content as well as nudity and blood.
 Some scenes were deleted altogether, either to save time or remove strong violence.
-Nudity was also covered up; for Goku's bathing scene, Funimation drew a chair to cover his genitals where it was uncensored previously.
 References to alcohol and drugs were removed, for example, when Jackie Chun (Master Roshi) uses Drunken Fist Kung Fu in the 21st Tenkaichi Budokai, Funimation called it the "Mad Cow Attack."
-Also, the famous "No Balls!" scene was deleted from episode 2, and when Bulma places panties on the fishing hook to get Oolong (in fish form), they digitally painted away the panties and replaced it with some money.
+A sexually suggestive scene where Goku exclaims, "No balls!", was deleted from Episode 2.

 Changes also led to confusing context and the content of the scenes; such as when Bulma helps Goku take a bath.
 In the Japanese version, the two characters do not cover their privates because Goku is innocent of the differences in gender and Bulma believes Goku to be a little boy.
-While bathing Bulma asks Goku his age and only when Goku reveals himself to be fourteen does Bulma throw things at Goku before kicking him out of the bath.
+While bathing, Bulma asks Goku his age and only when Goku claims to be fourteen (he later finds out he is younger after learning how to count properly) does Bulma throw things at Goku before kicking him out of the bath.
 In the BLT and Funimation versions, the dialogue was changed; with Goku remarking that Bulma did not have a tail and it must be inconvenient for her when bathing.

 Other media

-Home media
+Home media release

 In Japan, Dragon Ball did not receive a proper home video release until July 7, 2004, fifteen years after its broadcast.
 Pony Canyon announced a remastering of the series in a single 26-disc DVD box set, that was made-to-order only, referred to as a "Dragon Box".
 Since then, Pony Canyon content of this set began being released on mass-produced individual 6-episode DVDs on April 4, 2007, and finished with the 26th volume on December 5, 2007.